 Start With a Short Stay, Then Look for Short-Term Apartments in Person

 One thing I often do is book a hotel for the first few days when I arrive in a new city.
 This gives me time to get familiar with the area before committing to a longer stay.
 Once I settle in a bit, I go out and look for short-term apartments in person.
-This way, I can see the neighborhood, check if the location feels right, and look at the actual room before agreeing to anything.
+This way, I can see the neighborhood, check if the location feels right, and look at the actual apartment before agreeing to anything.
 It has helped me avoid places that looked good online but didn’t feel right in person.

 Stay Longer to Get Discounts